awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-managed-instances.md

 Make sure the latest version of SSM Agent is installed and running on the instance\.

-To check whether SSM Agent is installed and running on an EC2 instance, see [Checking SSM Agent status and starting the agent](ssm-agent-status-and-restart.md)\.
+To determine whether SSM Agent is installed and running on an EC2 instance, see [Checking SSM Agent status and starting the agent](ssm-agent-status-and-restart.md)\.

 To install or reinstall SSM Agent on an EC2 instance, see the following topics:
 + [Installing and configuring SSM Agent on EC2 instances for Linux](sysman-install-ssm-agent.md)